 Create Events Pages

-As part of the setup process, the plugin will create new pages on your website that will display the events.
-It will also create a page with a front-end form that allows your visitors to submit events to your site.
+As part of the setup process, the plugin will create new pages on your website to display the events.
+It will also create a page with a front-end form allowing visitors to submit events to your site.

 Once you’ve created the pages, that’s it.
 You’re ready to go.
 Although you can, of course, head over to the plugin settings page to fine-tune how it all works.

 If you want to add an event to your site, you can do so via the WordPress dashboard.

 You can also add an event to your site in the same way your visitors can, through the front-end form embedded into one of the pages the plugin created during the setup.

 You can also use the plugin shortcodes to embed the form into other posts and pages on your site.